 - Replace the furnace doors.

-7. Reignite the Pilot Light
+7. Light the Pilot Light

-- Move the dial to “pilot.”
+- Push the dial to “pilot.”

-If you have gone through the list twice and the pilot light still won’t burn or keep lit, contact us at 727-369-6195 for furnace service.
+If you have tried the list twice and the pilot light still won’t ignite or keep ignited, get in touch with us at 727-369-6195 for furnace service.

-Double-Check Your Energy Supply
+Check Your Fuel Supply